Close

 • Separate legal assistance attorneys for the service member and the spouse

-• Advice on legal issues, including divorce and child custody, income taxes, the Servicemembers Civil Relief Act and wills
+• Advice on legal issues, including divorce and child custody, income taxes, the Servicemembers Civil Relief Act and wills.

 • Military lawyers — called judge advocates, or JAGs — also are available to help you and your spouse understand the legal implications of your divorce.
 To find a military divorce lawyer on an installation near you, visit the Installation Program Directory.

-Dealing with the emotional stress of divorce
+Dealing with the stress of divorce

 No doubt about it, divorce is a challenging time.
 Even if you feel confident in your decision, take advantage of available support to help you through the process.
 Military OneSource offers these resources: